oracle/terraform-provider-oci/docs/resources/core/internet_gateway.md

 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `id` - The internet gateway's Oracle Cloud ID (OCID).
 * `state` - The route table's current state.
 [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
-* `is_enabled` - Whether the gateway is enabled.
+* `enabled` - Whether the gateway is enabled.
 When the gateway is disabled, traffic is not routed to/from the Internet, regardless of route rules.
 * `time_created` - The date and time the security list was created.
 * `vcn_id` - The OCID of the VCN the security list belongs to.